 This bill amends existing public health laws in Kansas by removing the authority of county or joint boards of health and local health officers to prohibit public gatherings as a measure for controlling infectious or contagious diseases.
-Specifically, it modifies K.S.A.
-65-119 to state that while local health officials may recommend against public gatherings, they no longer have the power to enforce such prohibitions.
-Additionally, the bill repeals K.S.A.
-65-129b, which outlines the powers of local health officers and the secretary of health regarding isolation and quarantine orders.
+Specifically, it repeals sections of K.S.A.
+65-119 and K.S.A.
+65-129b, which previously allowed health officials to enforce restrictions on gatherings.
+Instead, the bill allows these officials to recommend against public gatherings when necessary for disease control, rather than prohibiting them outright.

 Sub: 65-119, 65-118